Pramit726/Pramit726/README.md

 I’m currently expanding my knowledge in:

-- **MLOps:** Streamlining model deployment, monitoring, and CI/CD pipelines to enhance model lifecycle management and operational efficiency.
+- **MLOps:** To improve model deployment, monitoring, and CI/CD for efficient model management in production.
-- **Big Data Machine Learning:** Utilizing tools like Hadoop and Spark to apply machine learning algorithms to large-scale datasets for distributed computing.
+- **Big Data Machine Learning:** To apply machine learning to large-scale datasets, enabling distributed computing and faster insights.

 ---